 Reaching out every one or two days sounds like a lot, but it’s the average rate we found in this study.
 The overall average is once every two days, but 41% of companies sent an email or left a voicemail every single day.

 Regular contact ensures you’re not forgotten about, helps remind the new user to activate their account, and keeps you top-of-inbox in case the lead needs to reach out for help.

 Despite the high frequency, the overall volume is quite restrained.
 On average, companies followed up for 9 days total, and the marketing drip campaigns contained just 3 emails.

 Action: Reevaluate your email and voicemail frequency; communication should be frequent, but not overly sustained.

 Although only 9% of companies in the study invite leads to webinars as part of their sales process, it’s still the most common tactic after offering demo calls and helpful resources.

-A study by GoToWebinar found that 73% of B2B marketers cite webinars as their #1 way to generate high quality leads, and that webinars are among the most effective and commonly used tactics for customer education.
+A study by GoToWebinar found that 73% of B2B marketers cite webinars as their #1 most successful method to keep generating leads that are high quality and that webinars are among the most effective and commonly used tactics for customer education.

-Hosting webinars is also a great way to create content.
-You get the immediate benefit of engaging leads and customers in a live setting, and then the long-term benefit of content you can send to new leads over email, or write about on your site.
+Hosting webinars is also a wonderful way to create content.
+You get the immediate benefit of engaging SaaS leads and customers in a live setting, and then the long-term benefit of content you can send to new qualified leads over email or write about on your site.
 See, for example, this email directing a lead to a pre-recorded webinar by E2open: